fanhubgt/LeeIntepretor/README.md

-# LeeInterpreter
+# LeeIntepretor
-This is the interpretor for agent interpretation for the LeeEditor and LeeProcSystem project
+This is the interpreter for agent interpretation for the LeeEditor and LeeProcSystem project